 An issues paper has been released for public consultation, examining the key issues related to the early release of superannuation benefits under compassionate grounds and severe financial hardship grounds.
 The paper also examines whether, and the circumstances in which, an offender’s superannuation assets should be available to pay compensation to victims of crime.

-Treasury will make recommendations to the Government in early 2018.
+Treasury will make recommendations to the Government in mid-2018.